smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

   Time         The time when this Script was executed.
   Job Name     The name of the IBM i job that controlled the script execution.
   Job User     The name of the IBM i user that controlled the script execution.
-  Job Number   The number of the IBM i job that controlled the script execution (NOT the number of the script\'s emulated job).
+  Job Number   The number of the IBM i job that controlled the script execution (NOT the number of the script's emulated job).

   :